Pharwala Fort: History

-The Gakhars faced their next threat from Gujjar Singh Bhangi, one of the Sikh rulers of Lahore.
+The Gakhars under Muqarrab Khan faced their next threat from Gujjar Singh Bhangi, one of the Sikh rulers of Lahore.
 He was able to subdue them and gain their territories in the surrounding areas, but the Pharwala Fort continued to be under the control of the Gakhars.

-The Gakhars' command over the fort ended in 1818, when Anand Sing Thepuria of Rawalpindi seized all of their lands.
+The Gakhars' command over the fort ended in 1818, when a Sikh force led by Maharaja Ranjit Singh seized all of their lands.
 However, in 1928, some of their property rights in Pharwala were given back to them.

 In 1857, the fort came under British rule and remained under them until 1947.
 The fort was then handed over to the Government of Pakistan.
 In 1980, the Federal Department of Archaeology and Museums declared the fort a “protected” site.

 However, over the years, the fort suffered from neglect and disrepair.
 Several parts of the fort, including the fortification walls, had collapsed with time.
 Encroachments by nearby houses also affected the structure.